Parton energy loss in a hard-soft factorized approach: Hard-soft factorization of parton energy loss beyond weak-coupling

 We can use inelastic interactions to get an estimate of the length of the medium required to describe soft interactions stochastically.
-Recall Eq.~(\ref{eq:time_langevin_inel}): it implies that a stochastic description of inelastic interactions with $\omega < T$ requires a time $t \gg 1/[g^4 T]$.
+When extrapolating the weakly-coupled inelastic rate to large coupling, the $\omega$-dependence of the rate remains the same.
+This means that, within this approximation, the analytical expression for $\mathcal{S}$ --- Eq.~(\ref{eq:scale_inel}) --- remains the same.
+Consequently, Eq.~(\ref{eq:time_langevin_inel}) remains the same as well, and it states that a stochastic description of inelastic interactions with $\omega < T$ requires a time $t \gg 1/[g^4 T]$.
 For temperatures of a few hundred MeV and a coupling $g\sim 1-2$ encountered in heavy ion collisions, $1/[g^4 T] < 1$~fm.
 Under this estimate, it would be reasonable to describe stochastically soft interactions with $\mu \lesssim T$ occurring in a heavy ion collision.

-Note that this conclusion is based on the estimate of the soft inelastic rate discussed above; should the non-perturbative rate differ significantly from it, it could lead to changes the range of applicability of the Langevin equation.
-However, we do believe that the current estimates are encouraging.
+Note that the above conclusion is based on the estimate of the soft inelastic rate discussed above; should the non-perturbative rate differ significantly from it, it could lead to change the range of applicability of the Langevin equation.
+However, we do believe that the above estimates --- based on extrapolations of the weakly-coupled rates to strong coupling --- are encouraging.

 In what follows, we use $\alpha_s=0.3$ ($g \approx 2$), and first compare a stochastic and a microscopic description of parton energy loss for soft interactions.
 We use a plasma of length $1$~fm and temperature $T=300$~MeV.